 Alternatives to SR22 Insurance

-Many forms of insurance work in a similar manner to SR22, depending on your location and the exact nature of your violation.
+Many insurance forms work in a similar manner to SR22, depending on your location and the nature of your violation.

-According to the definition by USInsuranceAgents, SR21 is needed after a car crash or a severe violation to confirm you had auto insurance during the incident.
-Georgia, Indiana, and Florida are among the states that require an SR21 certificate.
+According to USInsuranceAgents, SR21 is needed after a car crash or a severe violation to confirm you had auto insurance during the incident.
+Namely, Georgia, Indiana, and Florida are among the states that require an SR21 certificate.

 This form of SR22 insurance is used in Texas, Georgia, and Missouri.
-It’s required for repeat offenders violating financial responsibility law.
-In Georgia and Texas, they will have to pay a six-month car insurance premium at the beginning of the term.
+As a matter of fact, it’s required for repeat offenders who violate financial responsibility law.
+Namely, in Georgia and Texas, they will have to pay a six-month car insurance premium at the beginning of the term.